nikolay12/blog/_posts/2021-07-05-self-medication.md

 ### Psoriasis

 Till my 40s I never had issues with psoriasis.
 But it runs in the family so I might have some genetic predisposition.
 A few years ago I had some difficult time in my personal life.
 It had effects on my health, too.
-This was the first time (and so far the last) when I experienced issues with psoriasis.
+This was the first time (and, luckily, so far the last) when I experienced issues with psoriasis.

 I went to my GP and got prescribed an ointment.
 I used it for a few weeks to no effect.
 Than I went again and got prescribed another one.
 The second one had some modest effect after a few weeks of usage.
 I can't recall the brands of the ointments and since I can't access my prescriptions (NHS is great with storing all your prescriptions electronically but does not trust you with your own data) I can't add much details.
 I only remember that one of the ointments (likely the second one) contained betamethasone.

-At the end, I did some extensive research in both patient forums and in the literature and I found references to ultraviolet therapy which seemed promising.
-So I ordered from Amazon or Ebay an ultraviolet lamp.
-I was careful to limit the exposure of psoriasis spots to violet light to the recommended limits.
+At the end, I did some extensive research in both patient forums and in the literature and I found references to ultraviolet light therapy which seemed promising.
+So I ordered from Amazon or Ebay an UV lamp.
+I was careful to limit the exposure of psoriasis spots to UV light to the recommended limits.
 And - voila! - it solved the issues in just 2 weeks.

-I continued using the second ointment during that time so I can't attribute the affect only to the lamp but I am inclined to think that it was the lamp which produced most of the impact.
+I continued using the second ointment during that time so I can't attribute the effect only to the lamp but I am inclined to think that it was the lamp which produced most of the impact.

 On this occasion my own self-research and self-medication solved a real health issue.